 About the author

-Robin Martin McKenna joined NPCA in 2000 and is currently Executive Vice President.
+Robin Martin McKenna joined NPCA in 2000 and is currently Chief Operating Officer.
 Previously Robin was Vice President of Regional Operations, overseeing NPCA’s field program for two years and served as Deputy for the department for eight years prior to that.